-16 Liability to third parties
+Liability to third parties

-Where a contractor constructs a building that will be sold or leased to a third party, does the contractor bear any potential responsibility to the third party?
+16 Where a contractor constructs a building that will be sold or leased to a third party, does the contractor bear any potential responsibility to the third party?
 May the third party pursue a claim against the contractor despite the lack of contractual privity?

-While New Zealand law recognises the common law doctrine of privity of contract, there are significant exceptions, both statutory and at common law.
+Although the law recognises the common law doctrine of privity of contract, there are significant exceptions, both statutory and at common law.